Beta Test Launch

 Annual Fee: $225

-The New Appplicant/Exam Fee must be paid each time a candidate schedules an appointment to take the examination, including re-takes.
+The New Applicant/Exam Fee must be paid each time a candidate schedules an appointment to take the examination, including re-takes.

-Candidates for Board Certification are not permitted to schedule or contact the testing sites to take the National Competency Exam (NCE).
-When your application for Board Certification has been approved, you will be contacted by an NBC-HIS staff member to schedule a convenient date, time, and location for the exam.
+When your application for Board Certification has been approved, you will be contacted via email by an NBC-HIS staff member to schedule a convenient date, time, and location for the exam.

 No applicant shall be denied eligibility to NBC-HIS examinations because of age, sex, marital status, national origin, sexual preference, religious preferences, race, or physical disability (except when a physical disability affects the level of professional service provided to patients/clients).
 Any individual who wishes to question any of the eligibility requirements of the National Board for Certification in Hearing Instrument Sciences shall submit these concerns in writing to the NBC-HIS office.